 9...

-The scoring is dead simple:
+The scoring itself is dead simple:

 1def _trap_score(self, word: str) -> int: